 Connecting to Your Audience with Presentation Mode

-Learn how to connect your Concepts canvas to the big screen and present live with AirPlay.
+Learn how to connect your Concepts canvas to external devices and present live with AirPlay.

 Presenting in Concepts is easy, it simply works when you connect your device to a secondary source via AirPlay or HDMI cable.
 You can sketch and discuss live with your work team or classroom, share notes or design plans, or draw live for an audience.

 Once connected, you can choose whether to present your canvas without menus or to mirror the full canvas with controls, as well as toggle whether you’d like to share your stylus or finger touches with the audience.